-Paying for provider travel costs is often a source of confusion among NDIS participants.
+Payments for provider travel costs are often a source of confusion among NDIS participants and providers alike.

 The Leap in!
-Crew has summarised the latest information from the NDIS Price Guide to help you understand provider transport charges and when they can be covered by your NDIS Plan.
+Crew has summarised the latest information from the NDIS Price Guide to help both providers and participants understand.

 A guide to provider travel costs.

 The NDIA has clear rules regarding provider travel costs.
 All of the following conditions must be met for providers to claim travel costs from a participant’s NDIS Plan: